Connect with a certified trainer for free

 What causes What causes a Proximal Fibula Fracture and How to Treat it??

-A Isolated Proximal fibula fractures is caused by a direct blow to the outside of the leg.
-A Proximal fibula fracture can also occur as a result of a twisting injury to the ankle.
+A direct blow to the outside of the leg causes Isolated Proximal fibula fractures.
+A Proximal fibula fracture can also occur due to a twisting injury to the ankle.

 Proximal fibula fractures are most common in these sports: